Kong/docs.konghq.com/app/plugins/ldap-authentication.md

 ### Upstream Headers

-When a client has been authenticated, the plugin will append some headers to the request before proxying it to the upstream API/Microservice, so that you can identify the consumer in your code:
+When a client has been authenticated, the plugin will append some headers to the request before proxying it to the upstream API, Route, or Service, so that you can identify the consumer in your code:

 * `X-Credential-Username`, the `username` of the Credential (only if the consumer is not the 'anonymous' consumer)
 * `X-Anonymous-Consumer`, will be set to `true` when authentication failed, and the 'anonymous' consumer was set instead.